pankajkap/spring-kafka-demo/README.md

 ## Spring Kafka Demo
+Spring Kafka Demo demonstrating below features:
+* Kafka Producer with Key and Value as String using Spring Boot
-Spring Kafka Demo with vanilla Producer and Consumer
+* Kafka Consumer with Key and Value as String using Spring Boot
+* Test coverage using Embedded Kafka

 # Getting Started